dianaoana1/COMP472_Warzone/README.md

 1 - e0 = (3VP1 + 3TP1 + 3FP1 + 3PP1 + 9999AIP1) − (3VP2 + 3TP2 + 3FP2 + 3PP2 + 9999AIP2)

-2 - e1 focuses on the AI being more offensive and using its units to attack the opponent.
+2 - e1 focuses on the computer being more offensive and using its units to attack the opponent.
 It will only put its focus on the AI when it is endangered.

-3 - e2 focuses on the health of all of the units whilst assigning a higher weight to the AI and the defensive units (Tech and Firewall) to protect and heal the AI whilst the other units focus on attacking.
+3 - e2 focuses on the computer being more defensive by assigning a higher weight to the AI health and to the defensive units (Tech and Firewall) to protect and heal the AI whilst the other units focus on attacking.

 <br />Here is an example on how to run the game:  python3 ai_wargame_skeleton.py --heuristic 0 --game_type attacker
 <br />